(Boston Gas, Eastern Enterprises Inc., T-Wharf Towing Co. Inc., Mystic Steamship Co., )

-Boston Fuel Transportation was founded in 1932 by Bert Reinauer.
-In the early 1950's he partnered with Vincent Tibbetts Sr. who then owned a company called Chelsea Fuel.
-Boston Fuel Transportation operated a small fleet of motor tankers and barges that called on ports in New England.
+The Boston Fuel Transportation Company was founded in 1932 by Bert Reinauer.
+The Boston Fuel Transportation Company operated a small fleet of motor tankers and barges that called on ports in New England.
+In the early 1950's he partnered with Vincent Tibbetts Sr. Who at the time, owned a company called the Chelsea Fuel Company of East Boston, Massachusetts.

 In 1979, the Boston Fuel Transportation Company acquired the Ross Towboat Company of Boston, Massachusetts.
 The acquisition signaled the Boston Fuel Transportation Company's entrance into the ship assist market.